mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Update the ratchet tree by replacing nodes in the direct path from the removed leaf using the information in the Remove message
-* Update the ratchet tree by setting to blank all nodes in the direct path of the removed leaf
+* Update the ratchet tree by setting to blank all nodes in the direct path of the removed leaf, and also setting the root node to blank
 * Truncate the roster such that the last roster element is non-null (clearing the roster if no such element exists)
 * Truncate the tree such that the rightmost non-blank leaf is the